i-winxd/FnF-Spritesheet-to-PNG-seq/README.md

 # Friday Night Funkin' Spritesheet to PNG sequence (and also GIFs, indirectly)
-Converts a Friday Night Funkin' Spritesheet to a collection of image sequences.
-Each seperate animation will be outputted to its own folder.
+Breaks apart a Friday Night Funkin' spritesheet back to its individual components in the form of a PNG sequence.

 ## How do I use this thing?
 **READ THIS THING CAREFULLY!!!
 THERE ARE "MUST KNOWS" IN THIS!!!** When running this program, it will prompt you to load your PNG/XML spritesheet.
 For the spritesheet you want to target, the PNG and XML file of it **must** be in the same folder.